kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Data_Streaming_Platform_with_Apache_Kafka/README.md

 ## Implementing Data Streaming Platform

 In the section, we will build a simple data streaming platform where a producer continuously generates messages and sends them to a topic in our Apache Kafka cluster.
-A consumer will subscribe to this topic, read and process the messages in real time, and then insert the processed data into our PostgreSQL database.
+A consumer subscribes to this topic, read and process the messages in real time, and then insert the processed data into our PostgreSQL database.

+Our data streaming platform consists of the the following components:
+- **Producer:** includes functionality for topic management, data generation, and message sending.
+It simulates trade data similar to those from the Binance trading platform.
+While currently it generates random trade data for demonstration, in a production environment, it could be adapted to listen to Binance's WebSocket API to stream real-time trade data directly into a Kafka topic.
+- **Kafka Cluster:** contains a single broker and manages a Kafka topic with three partitions to ensure distributed data processing and fault tolerance
+- **Consumer:** includes functionality for managing database connection, consuming messages, validating and inserting data into PosgresSQL database.
+It also create the necessary database and table structures if they don't exist.
+- **PostgreSQL:** a relational database for storing trade data, enabling persistent storage and further analysis.

 ```mermaid
 flowchart LR